dOb-p/magnetchallenge-2/README.md

 You may want to reuse the steady-state data from MagNet Challenge 1:
 - [MagNet Challenge 1 Data](https://www.princeton.edu/~minjie/magnet.html)

+Note:
-Testing data on 5+ new materials will be released on Nov.
+* Testing data on 5+ new materials will be released on Nov.
 1st;
+* Data sequences are sampled at a fixed rate (16 MHz) in different lengths;
+* Data sequences in different rows are independent from each other;
-Let us know if you find any problems with the data
+* Let us know if you find any problems with the data.

 ## [News #2] MagNet Challenge 2 - APEC Launch
 - Time: 2025-3-19 Wed 2pm EST